AmiralPatate/FM23Data/README.md

 Some models may be missing as I manually add them as they come.

-All comma-separated values use , as separator, as it should be
+All comma-separated values use `,` as separator, as it should be

-All array types use ; as separator
+All array types use `;` as separator

-All numeric types use . as decimal separator
+All numeric types use `.` as decimal separator

 A few models are given multiple MakeID, the first MakeID is always the in-game make.

-EngineConfiguration enum values include "VR" not used in-game

-Induction enum values include "T4" (quad-turbo) value not used in-game.
+Extra MakeIDs can be ignored if you don't agree with it.

+ModelExtra and Tags are IRL/user-defined data, can be ignored if you don't agree with it.

 ## CSV data format